 - The coordinated succession rules apply for all applications submitted via the DoSV portal on hochschulstart.de, regardless of which university you apply to.

-- The coordinated succession rules are only valid from 23 January 00:00.
+- The coordinated succession rules apply from midnight 23 July.

 Coordinated succession rule 1

 If you only have 1 active application and receive an admission offer for this, you will be admitted and an acceptance letter will be issued.